B.A. in International Studies

 The student/faculty ratio is 19:1, and the average class size for majors is 14.

 Fairleigh Dickinson University's proximity to New York City --- the economic, financial, political and international center of the world - provides students with unique opportunities to experience first -hand the excitement of that environment.
-Students take field trips to Hyde Park and the United Nations in session, where they have been hosted by missions from Egypt, Southern Yemen and Belgium, among others.
+Students take field trips to the United Nations in session, where they have been hosted by missions from Egypt, Southern Yemen and Belgium, among others.
 Students also have received briefings and special lectures on Ellis Island.

 All majors offered within the School of Criminal Justice, Political Science and International Studies are placed in an international context to reflect the global nature of our society.
 Fairleigh Dickinson has long offered strong international programs to take advantage of the surrounding culture of internationalism.
 Majors are also encouraged to study at Fairleigh Dickinson's Wroxton Campus in Oxfordshire, England to gain greater insight into other cultures.